frame-154.webp

 3dsense: How does animation in the film industry differ from the gaming industry?

-BL: The core animation principles are the same.
-However, game animation demands cleaner, more efficient techniques due to technical constraints, whereas film allows more flexibility to prioritize visual quality.
+BL: The core animation principles remain the same.
+However, game animation requires cleaner, more efficient techniques due to real-time rendering constraints.
+In contrast, film animation has higher production values, allowing for more polished visuals without game engine limitations.

 Advice for Aspiring Animators